-- Is the project or program providing a new core supply, flex supply, or storage, or is the project supporting a new core supply, flex supply or storage project? - Is the project or program addressing a known vulnerability to an asset(s) and does it involve improvements beyond what would be required to perform traditional R&R for that asset? - Does the project or program work towards meeting a Time-Bound Target? - Does the project or program exceed a certain flow based threshold (CFS or AFY) or cost threshold (capital or O&M cost)?
+- Is the project or program providing a new core supply, flex supply, or storage, or is the project supporting a new core supply, flex supply or storage project? - Is the project or program addressing a known vulnerability to an asset(s) and does it involve improvements beyond what would be required to perform traditional R&R for that asset? - Does the project or program exceed a certain flow based threshold (CFS or AFY) or cost threshold (capital or O&M cost)?